-When visiting, avoid the pricey single-house tickets by purchasing a multi-mansion pass.
-In the winter, a special pass is offered, which allows access to all open homes for just $30 (a regular season ticket for one alone ranges from $17-$24).
-This includes sites such as The Breakers, The Elms, Rosecliff, and Marble House.
-Free parking is available at all mansions, and tours range from guided to audio, depending on visitor volume.
+When visiting, consider purchasing a multi-mansion pass and don't miss visits to The Breakers, The Elms, Rosecliff, and Marble House.
+Be sure to check opening hours and rules.
+Free parking is available at all mansions, and tours range from guided to audio and even virtual, depending on visitor volume.

 Another essential stop on any Newport trip is the Cliff Walk.
 This iconic pathway is free, but for the cost of metered parking (some residential areas can be parked at for free if you do some browsing), and is an absolute must-do.
 The 3.5-mile expanse begins at Easton’s Beach, but you can hop on or off from just about anywhere along the walk.
 Check out the mansions from their expansive backyards, snap a picture at the famous 40 Steps, and watch the ocean water splash over the Rhode Island rocks on this picturesque stroll.

 For another scenic tour, head to Ocean Drive and admire the beautiful cliff-side (and currently lived-in) mansions, with some celebrity homeowners including Jay Leno.
-Doable by car or bike (rentals for the latter go for around $7), a tour through this National Historic Landmark District is low-cost if not free, and features stops along the way to get out and snap a photo.
+Doable by car or bike, a tour through this National Historic Landmark District is low-cost if not free, and features stops along the way to get out and snap a photo.

-The International Tennis Hall of Fame has a $15 admission price, but fans of the sport and newbies alike will enjoy its photogenic grass tennis court area and interesting history museum, which contains many artifacts as well as--yes, for real--a hologram of all-star Roger Federer.
+The International Tennis Hall of Fame has a $16 admission price, but fans of the sport and newbies alike will enjoy its photogenic grass tennis court area and interesting history museum, chock full of cool artifacts.

 The harbor area, located in central Newport, is also nice for a stroll.
 Enjoy some leisure shopping, or grab a drink and soak in the salty breeze.